Amohiz/Abdul-Mohiz/README.md

 </p>

 ## An introduction 🤝🏼
 My name is **Abdul Mohiz** (spelled عبدالمعز and pronounced Abdul Mohiz).
 I graduated from UC Berkeley May 2022, and currently am on the path to grow in my career!
-Go Bears
+Go Bears!

 ## My background 💁🏻‍♂️
-🌁 Born in Pakistan and raised in Richmond, CA (East Bay Area)
+🌁 Born in Pakistan 🇵🇰 and raised in Richmond, CA (East Bay Area)
-🧳 Moved one city over to the El Cerrito / Richmond area right before 7th grade and attended high school there
+🧳 Migrated to the United States when I was two- went to Murphy Elementary => Portola Middle => EC High => UC Berkeley
-🐻 Began my college journey at Cal as an undergrad pursuing data science
+🐻 Began my college journey at Cal as an undergrad pursuing Political Economics
-💻 Shortly after, I took my first data science / programming course and became really drawn to it
+💻 Shortly after, I took my first Intro to Economics class taught by Professor Olney, I became really drawn to it.
 🧑‍🏫 Worked as a teaching assistant (TA) for [Data 88](https://data-88e.github.io/fa20/), a data science and economics connector course, as well as [Stat 88](http://stat88.org/), a course on probability and mathematical statistics in data science
 🔋 Interned at [Pacific Gas and Electric Company](https://www.pge.com/) (PG&E) as a data engineer 📊 for the [PSPS](https://www.pge.com/en_US/residential/outages/public-safety-power-shuttoff/learn-about-psps.page) wildfire prevention team
 🌐 Just finished interning at IBM as a data scientist 📈 for the [Watson AIOps](https://www.ibm.com/cloud/cloud-pak-for-watson-aiops) 🤖 team as part of the [Extreme Blue Technical Leadership Program](https://www.ibm.com/employment/extremeblue/)